 Both groups were popular in the 70’s and both groups had terrible tragedies at the height of their Popularity.
 I did enjoy both groups, but was not a devoted fan.

-In the case of the Allman Brothers, Greg would loose brother Duane to a motorcycle accident in 71.
+In the case of the Allman Brothers, Gregg would loose brother Duane to a motorcycle accident in 71.
 With Lynyrd Skynyrd the Plane crash in 1977 killed six people.

 The Allman Brothers Band combined deeply Southern strains of music — blues, country, and gospel — with boisterous rock & roll and their jazzy, jam-oriented style.
 Thus they created the “New South” sound, drafting a template to be used for decades by everyone from Lynyrd Skynyrd and the Marshall Tucker Band to My Morning Jacket and the Drive-By Truckers.